List of Rebelde characters: Miguel Arango

 He later finds out through security camera videos that he never slept with her.
 He now tries desperately to win Mia back.
 He later falls into a coma due to an accident when he was hit by Gaston (the school's Prefect).
-Miguel wakes up from his coma and didn't seem to remember anybody except Diego.
+Miguel wakes up from his coma and did not seem to remember anybody except Diego.
 A few days later, he remembers his father thanks to Roberta (after a strong session of screams on her behalf) and a long discussion, after he mistakenly says that Sabrina is his girlfriend instead of Mia (even though he likes Mia without remembering their history together), which makes Mia want to get far away from Miguel.
 Later Miguel finds out through Diego and Roberta that the love of his life is Mia.
 He then tries to tell Mia that he finally knows who she is and why he has been having these feelings for her, when he saw her for the first time (after he wakes up from his coma).

 He later gets all his memories back during an RBD concert, ironically while Mia is singing Salvame (their love song).
 Later on she takes him back, after she learns about the lies Sabrina came up with.
 Plus she is in love with Miguel.
 In the final episode, he gave Mia an engagement ring.

-Miguel and Mia were last seen at a bridge talking about their future.
+In the alternative ending of Mia and Miguel, they are on a very beautiful bridge.
+Mia caresses her belly, implying that she had her first time with Miguel and that she is pregnant with Miguel.
+Miguel kisses Mia's hand sweetly and tells her that she is the most beautiful image in this world and that when he sees her every day he likes her more and Mia tells him that she always dreamed of a love story where everything was tender and full of details (when Miguel kisses her mia gives a wink) Miguel asks her what this relationship expects from them, she answers that now their relationship will be more fragile and stronger that she is no longer afraid to love him without limits.